Prehistoric technology: Iron Age

 The Iron Age involved the adoption of iron or steel smelting technology, either by casting or forging.
-Iron replaced bronze,The Junior Encyclopædia Britannica: A reference library of general knowledge.
-(1897).
-Chicago: E.G. Melvin. and made it possible to produce tools which were stronger, lighter and cheaper to make than bronze equivalents.
+Iron replaced bronze, and made it possible to produce tools which were stronger, lighter and cheaper to make than bronze equivalents.
 The best tools and weapons were made from steel.

 Other societal changes often accompanied the introduction of iron, including practice changes in art, religion and agriculture.
 The Iron Age ends with the beginning of the historic periods, generally marked by the development of written language that enabled creation of historic records.

 The timing of the adoption of iron depended upon "the availability of iron ore and the state of knowledge".
 Iron was smelted in Egypt about 6000 B.C. and iron replaced bronze in the Middle East about 1500 B.C.
 Chinese began casting iron about 5000 B.C. and their methods for casting iron was the precursor to modern steel manufacturing methods.
 Most of Asia, however, did not adopt production of iron until the historic period.

 In Europe, iron was introduced about 1100 B.C. and had replaced bronze for creating weapons and tools by 500 B.C.
 They made iron through the forging smelting process and integrated casting in the Middle Ages.
 Large hill forts or oppida were built either as a refuge in time of war, or sometimes as permanent settlements.
 Agricultural practices were made more efficient with more effective and varied iron tools.

 Iron was extracted from metal ore starting about 2000 B.C. in Africa.